 From our colleague Edna Vassilovski:

-On July 29, 2010, the following U.S. patent applications were published relating to biofuels:
+The following U.S. patent applications published this week relating to biofuels.

 U.S. Pat.
 Pub.
 No. 20100184161 (The Regents of the University of California) discloses a thermophilic endo-beta-1,4 xylanase derived from Acidothermus cellulolyticus useful in the hydrolysis of lignocellulosic material.